awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-requirements-limits.md

 ## Network Access<a name="lambda-requirements-network-access"></a>

-Functions triggered by origin request and response events as well as functions triggered by viewer request and response events can make network calls to resources on the internet, and to services in AWS regions such as Amazon S3 buckets, DynamoDB tables, or Amazon EC2 instances\.
+Functions triggered by origin request and response events as well as functions triggered by viewer request and response events can make network calls to resources on the internet, and to AWS services such as Amazon S3 buckets, DynamoDB tables, or Amazon EC2 instances\.

 ## Query String Parameters<a name="lambda-requirements-query-strings"></a>
 + To access a query string in a Lambda function, use `event.Records[0].cf.request.querystring`\.